dtekcth/data101/src/beginner/git/basics.md

 a repo we will enter the source control menu in the activity bar.
 It's the third one from the top.
 Here you can press the "Initialize Repository" button and magically you will now have an empty Git repository!
+Alternatively use the command palette, search for "Initialize Repository", or simply `git init` should choose it as the first option.

 ![The source control pane](/Assets/git/source-control.png)